St Agnes, South Australia: Ardtornish Primary School

-Ardtornish Primary School is a state government R-7 coeducational school with an enrolment of about 500 students.
+Ardtornish Primary School is a state government R-6 coeducational school with an enrolment of about 500 students (481 - 2023).
 The original school was built in 1842 on the Lower North East Road in Hope Valley, and named after Ardtornish Castle in Scotland.
-In 1980 the school moved to its current site in St Agnes.
-An extensive history can be found on the School's website along with a slightly shorter version "for younger readers".
+This school was closed in 1875 when the land on which it stood was sold off by the owners.